Pointwise convergence of some continuous-time polynomial ergodic averages

-After Furstenberg's work \cite{F77} on the dynamical proof of Szemer\'{e}di's theorem, the problems, concerning the norm convergence and the pointwise convergence of the polynomial ergodic averages, attract a lot of attentions.
-The basic question related to the polynomial ergodic averages is as follow: Given $d,l\in \N$, let $T_1,\ldots, T_d$ be invertible measure preserving transformations of a Lebesgue probability space $(X,\X,\mu)$.
+Following Furstenberg's work \cite{F77} on the dynamical proof of Szemer\'{e}di's theorem, problems concerning the norm convergence and pointwise convergence of polynomial ergodic averages have garnered significant attention.
+A fundamental question in this area is as follows: Given $d,l\in \N$, let $T_1,\ldots, T_d$ be invertible measure preserving transformations acting on Lebesgue probability space $(X,\X,\mu)$.
 Is it true that for any $f_1, \ldots,f_l \in L^\infty(\mu)$ and any $P_{i,j}\in\Z[n],1\le i\le d, 1\le j\le l$, the averages